[dropcap]E[/dropcap]ssential oils are extracted from roots, leaves, flowers, or bark of plants, typically through a distillation process.

 Topical—essential oil molecules are very small and because of this they can be absorbed through the skin and into the body and bloodstream.
 This makes essential oils perfect for topical application.
 In most cases, you will need to use a carrier oil to dilute essential oils for use on the skin.
 Areas for topical application can include the wrists, bottoms of feet, behind the ears, forehead, or on an area that is bruised or sore.
 In some cases, layering of several different oils can increase effectiveness.

-Ingestion-Some essential oils are safe for internal use and work better when ingested.
+Ingestion-Some essential oils are safe for internal use.
 It’s important to research any essential oil before taking it internally.
 Typically, essential oils are ingested with water or contained in capsules for ingestion.
 Oils such as oregano and clove must be diluted and can only be used for a short duration to be safe.

 Personal Care/Beauty—there are many ways to use essential oils as part of your personal care and beauty routine.
 Essential oils can be added to things such as toothpaste, shampoo, lotion, lip balm, and even bug spray and cleaning products.